awsdocs/aws-cloudformation-user-guide/doc_source/stackinstances-delete.md

 **Note**
 The value of `MaxConcurrentCount` is dependent on the value of `FailureToleranceCount`\. `MaxConcurrentCount` is at most one more than `FailureToleranceCount`\.

-   Because `--retain-stacks` is a required parameter of `delete-stack-instances`, if you do not want to retain \(save\) stacks, add `--no-retain-stacks`\.
-In this walkthrough, we add the `--no-retain-stacks` parameter, because we are not retaining any stacks\.
+   Because `--retain-stacks` is a required parameter of `delete-stack-instances`, if you don't want to retain \(save\) stacks, add `--no-retain-stacks`\.
+In this walkthrough, we add the `--no-retain-stacks` parameter, because we aren't retaining any stacks\.

    \[Self\-managed permissions\] Replace *account\_ID* with the accounts you used to create your stack set in [Create a stack set](stacksets-getting-started-create.md)\.